jon-jafarnia/projects/README.md

 # Projects
-In this repository I have included some personal and class projects I have worked with.
+In this repository I have included some personal and class projects I have worked on.